 The Maryland Bird Conservation Partnership (MBCP) was launched in 2014 to build the foundation of a collaborative, sustained effort to conserve Maryland birds and their habitat.
-Modeled after the North American Bird Conservation Initiative, BCIs are coalitions of government agencies, nonprofits, and citizen stakeholders that combine efforts to ensure long-term health of native bird populations.
-To undertake this complex goal, the Partnership will facilitate partnerships on land conservation, research, data gathering and collation, citizen-science monitoring, and education.
+Modeled after the North American Bird Conservation Initiative, bird conservation initiatives are coalitions of government agencies, nonprofits, and citizen stakeholders that combine efforts to ensure long-term health of native bird populations.
+To undertake this complex goal, MBCP will facilitate partnerships on land conservation, research, data gathering and collation, citizen-science monitoring, and education.

 As a science-driven, partner-based initiative, the MBCP aims to: